particle-iot/Microphone_PDM/README.md

 This example requires a lot of parts:

 - A compatible Particle devices
-- SD card reader (connected by SPI)
+- 3.3V compatible SD card reader (connected by SPI)
 - PDM microphone

 ## Version History